-The agreement establishing the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) is Australia’s most ambitious trade deal to date and its first multi-country FTA.
+Another agreement is the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA).
 The countries of ASEAN - Brunei, Myanmar, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam - constitute one of the most dynamic economic regions in the world.

 Marketing your products and services